dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 That is, there is no new expressiveness in an opted out library due to these features.
 Everything which was previously an error to write, explicitly or implicity, is still an error.

-This does mean, since type parameter bounds are invariant, that if a class in an opted in library declared an instance member with a GFT-bounded type parameter, an opted out library cannot implement that interface.
+This does mean, since type parameter bounds are invariant, that if a class in an opted in library declares an instance member with a GFT-bounded type parameter, an opted out library cannot implement that interface.
-No existing classes declares such a boundo, and changing the bound is a breaking change no matter what it's changed to, so that is not expected to be am issue.
+No existing classes declares such a bound, and changing the bound is a breaking change no matter what it's changed to, so that is not expected to be an issue.
 We have no plans to add GFT-bounds to existing platform library interfaces.